TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 #### ESXi ≠ VMs + VMkernel

 The counters at ESXi is more complex than the sum of its VM + VMkernel.
 The reason is there are additional parameters that must be taken into account.
 For example, the impact of CPU SMP (or Hyper Threading as Intel calls it) is not measured at the VM level.
-Be careful when summing VM counters and assume it’s ESXi counter.
+Be careful when summing VM counters and assume it's ESXi counter.

 #### M:N relationship